73cirdan/MMM-rainfc/README.md

-maxPower | the maximum number on the y axis rainText | The text you want to display in front of the last time received in the last call noRainText | the text you want to display if no rain is expected untill the last time in the last call.
+maxPower | the maximum number on the y axis rainText | The text you want to display in front of the last time received in the last call noRainText | the text you want to display if no rain is expected untill the last time in the last call. nrOfTimeLabels | optional value, adds a number of time lables under the graph, advised values: 2-5.
+If non existant or 0 reverts to default behaviour.

 ## Example config.js content for this module
 		{